Teach English in Murcia in Schools of the Region with ConversaSpain

 Cost of Living in Murcia

-Participants who teach English in Murcia and Cartagena receive €850 per month.
+Participants who teach English in Murcia receive €850 per month.
 Salaries in Spain will appear to be much lower than those in the USA, Canada, the UK or Australia.
 However, living costs reflect this and participants should find themselves living comfortably in Murcia.
 To give potential teachers ideas of monthly costs, here are a few notable prices*:

 · Litre of milk = €0.80